usama-ayaz/python-battleship/README.md

 don't work in that version of Python will not be accepted.
 Make sure you have the right Python version.

+Start by cloning the repo or creating your own fork.
 Once you've clone or forked the repo and downloaded all the source locally, you can install the necessary requirements by running:

 ```console
 $ pip install -r requirements.txt